Cochlear Implants FAQ

 - Presence of other learning and/or physical disabilities

 Will I be able to talk on the phone with my cochlear implant?

 Phone use is a challenge for anyone with hearing loss.
 This is certainly true for most cochlear implant users as well.
 With practice, some cochlear implant users are able to make phone calls and understand familiar voices over the telephone.
-Some cochlear implant users are even able to understand an unfamiliar speaker, yet others are not able to use the phone at all.
-Your audiologist can discuss tips and additional hardware that may assist in making phone use easier.
+Yet others are not able to use the phone at all.
+Your audiologist can discuss tips and additional tools that may assist in making phone use easier.

 Will my insurance cover the cost of the implant and the surgery?

 Many health insurance companies cover the cost of cochlear implantation.
 However, a growing percentage of carriers have begun to specifically exclude cochlear implants from their coverage.
 At Boys Town National Research Hospital, we have rehabilitation specialists within our center that that can help you secure prior authorization and/or appeal claims that have been initially denied.
 Individuals interested in pursing a cochlear implant should investigate their insurance carrier’s reimbursement policy for potential restrictions placed on the center site, surgeon, and the amount of follow-up services required.
 It may be helpful to determine out-of-pocket expenses that are unique to your carrier and policy.